somitmittal/auto-google-form-filler-extension/README.md

 ## Installation

 1. Clone or download this repository.
-2. Open Chrome and go to `chrome://extensions/`.
+2. For Chrome, open chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked** and select the project folder.
 5. The extension icon should appear in your browser.